nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/Troubleshooting: Common Drive Mapping Issues.md

 ### Troubleshooting: Common Drive Mapping Issues
 Problem: GPO configured but drive not mapping?
 1. Verify GPO is applied on CLIENT01.
 Using the commands below, you will see "Network Drive Mappings", and that signifies the policy is applied.
-If you do not, try these following troubleshooting steps.
+If you do not, try steps 2 and onward.
 ```
 gpupdate /force
 gpresult /r